 With the exception of the Member-Nominated Directors ("MNDs"), the Principal Employer, Travis Perkins plc, is responsible for the appointment and removal of the Trustee Directors who can choose to retire from office at any time.
 From March 2022, the Principal Employer switched to a Sole Trustee structure.
 The Trustee Directors in office during the year of this report, and their advisers, are shown on page 1.
-During the year, the Trustee formally held one hybrid meeting (2022: one) and two video conferences (2022: three).
+During the year, no hybrid meetings (2023: one) and four video conferences (2023: two) were held to consider matters relating to the Scheme.
 In addition, there were two additional investment committee meetings and two Joint Working Groups, which were held to assist the Trustee in both considering and managing matters relating to the Scheme.
 Informally, the Trustee meets biweekly to consider and manage the Scheme, and decisions are taken in a timely, and agile manner.